What Does it Take to Be a Security and Fire Alarm Systems Installer?

-Average Security and Fire Alarm Systems Installers Salary
+Security & Fire Alarm Systems Installer Average Salary

 Security and Fire Alarm Systems Installers who work in Alaska, Massachusetts, or Connecticut, make the highest salaries.

-Below is a list of the median annual salaries for Security and Fire Alarm Systems Installers in different U.S. states.
+How much do Security and Fire Alarm Systems Installers make in different U.S. states?

 |State||Annual Mean Salary|